cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/managed-networks.md

 | Managed network | is | `<NETWORK-NAME>` |
 4. Save the profile.

 Managed networks are now enabled.
-Every time a device in your organization connects to a network (for example, when waking up the device or changing WiFi networks), the WARP client will determine its network location and apply the corresponding settings profile.
+Every time a device in your organization connects to a network (for example, when waking up the device or changing Wi-Fi networks), the WARP client will determine its network location and apply the corresponding settings profile.

 {{<Aside type="note">}}
 The WARP client scans all managed networks on the list every time it detects a network change event from the operating system.
 To minimize performance impact, we recommend reusing the same TLS endpoint across multiple locations unless you require distinct settings profiles for each location.